P L A C E S / C I T Y G U I D E S

 SIR ALBERT HOTEL

-Housed within a former diamond factory, the imposing red brick facade of the Sir Albert Hotel gives no hint of the irresistibly eclectic world that awaits within.
-Guests are encouraged to imagine themselves enjoying the antiquarian home of a charismatic, invisible aristocrat, where the concept behind the growing Sir Hotel family proves as quirky as its interior design.
-As a result, chic designer chairs, plush Persian rugs, funky canvases and library-worthy bookshelves blend together in a contemporary aesthetic.
-The hotel’s rooms feature ebony-hue wooden floors, luxurious Egyptian cottons and cow-hide chairs.
+Set within a former diamond factory, the Sir Albert Hotel’s imposing red brick facade of gives no hint of the irresistibly eclectic world that awaits within.
+Guests are encouraged to enjoy the antiquarian home of a fictional, charismatic aristocrat - who owns chic designer chairs, plush Persian rugs, funky canvases and library-worthy bookshelves.
 With such playful concepts at work, it’s no surprise that the hotel’s award-winning Japanese restaurant, Izakaya, attracts the neighbourhood’s design-loving foodies.
-Surrounded by the vibrant restaurants and nightlife of the De Pijp neighbourhood, you’ll be situated in the heart of one of Amsterdam’s trendiest neighbourhoods. €€
+You’ll be situated in the heart of one of Amsterdam’s trendiest neighbourhoods, surrounded by the vibrant restaurants and nightlife of the De Pijp neighbourhood. €€

 Albert Cuypstraat 2-6, 1072 CT Amsterdam